wotchin/SmooFaceEngine/README.md

 # Principle of SmooFaceNet
 We use deep CNN as the basic network.
-In this project, we implemented some cnn, such as VGG16, VIPL face net, ResNet20 and XCEPTION and so on.
+In this project, we implemented some cnn, such as VGGNet, VIPL face net, ResNet and XCEPTION and so on.

 We use AM-Softmax loss as the loss function here, rather than triple loss or other metric learning loss.
 This is because